Electrical contractors in

 Inspection Schedule

-Rough-in inspection before covering work, final inspection upon completion.
-Schedule 24-48 hours in advance through city building department.
-State inspector handles commercial projects.
+Rough-in inspection before covering work, final inspection after completion.
+Schedule inspections 24 hours in advance with city building department.
+Additional inspections required for service upgrades and commercial installations.

 Insurance Minimums